BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

 = 2.2.3 – 10.
 July 2018
+* Fix the screen option for submission page in BuddyForms.
+* Fix: Featured image field is not working in the front-end for edit entries.
+* Fix :Upload field is not working in the front-end for edit entries.
+* Adding a function to check for the correct permalink.
+* Adding a notice to show to the user in case the permalink are not the correct.
+* Adding permalink admin notification.
+* Fixing the js code related to the new upload field, because it was changing the name of the submit buttons in the forms.
+* Removing unused php session.
+* Adding the option to hide the User related fields.
+* Adding status of the post to the submission list
+* Adding better return for the post status.
+Now it show the full string.
+* Adding helper functions to get all files of one form.
+* Adding a helper function to check if exist a field in the form.
+* Implementing a condition to hide the hidden status input is exist the field status in the form.
+* Adding the code to handle the status if they coming form the form.
+* Fix Status field.
+* Fixing the user role moderation to avoid the user role change for admin and when the option is to keep the current user role.
+* Fixing the user role moderation.

+= 2.2.3 – 10.
+July 2018
 * Fixed the reCaptcha library, adding a native checking from google.